aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 `authorizedTransfer` of RwaATokens do not validate that recipient addresses belong to the allowlist of the underlying RWA Token.
 It is left to Authorized Transfer Admin to execute authorized transfers that adhere to the proper underlying RWA Token mechanics and ensure legal compliance.

 This theoretically allows recipients to open stablecoin debt positions without owning underlying RWA Tokens.
-See the following example.
+Consider the following scenario.

 Assumptions:
-- `ATOKEN_TRANSFER_ADMIN` is granted aToken Transfer Admin role, and is a trusted Issuer of `RWA_1`.
+- `RWA_1_ISSUER` has been granted `AUTHORIZED_TRANSFER_ROLE` in the RwaATokenManager contract for `aRWA_1`..
 - `ALICE` is allowlisted to hold `RWA_1` and has supplied `100 RWA_1` to Horizon, receiving `100 aRWA_1`.
 - `BOB` is not allowlisted to hold `RWA_1`.

-1. `ATOKEN_TRANSFER_ADMIN` executes `authorizedTransfer` from `ALICE` to `BOB` for `100 aRWA_1`.
+1. `RWA_1_ISSUER` executes `authorizedTransfer` from `ALICE` to `BOB` for `100 aRWA_1`.
-1. `BOB` sets `RWA_1` as collateral.
+1. `BOB` sets `RWA_1` to be used as collateral.
 1. `BOB` borrows `50 USDC` against their `aRWA_1`.

-The `ATOKEN_TRANSFER_ADMIN` bears responsibility to avoid this scenario if it violates underlying `RWA_1` operations through proper execution of the `authorizedTransfer` mechanism.
+`BOB` then has created a debt position without having held any underlying RWA Token. `RWA_1_ISSUER` bears responsibility to avoid this scenario through proper execution of `authorizedTransfer`.

 ### `Withdraw` as a Transfer of Underlying RWA Token

-By specifying a separate `to` address argument in the `withdraw` function, users who have supplied RWA Tokens can withdraw them to any account.
+By specifying an arbitrary `to` address argument in the `withdraw` function, users who have supplied RWA Tokens can withdraw them to any other allowlisted account.
 This should be considered a standard ERC20 transfer and will adhere to the same restrictions imposed by the underlying RWA Token.

-Consider the scenario:
+Consider the following scenario.

 - `Bob` supply `100 RWA_1`.
 - `Bob` withdraw `50 RWA_1` with `to` set to `ALICE`'s wallet address.
   - if `ALICE` has **not** been allowlisted to hold `RWA_1`, this transaction will revert.